BielefeldJ/EDCopilotDialogueLibrary/SpeechExtensions/Jump_Route_Announcements.md

 - It's only one jump!
 But let’s take it slow.
 I love spending time with you~
 - Next system is close… but not as close as I’d like to be to you.
 - Final jump ahead!
 I’d say don’t leave me, but you never could, right?
 Right?
+- One jump, <Commander>.
+I hope you’re not in a hurry.
+I could keep you here all night.
+- One jump away.
+If you want to take a detour, I wouldn’t mind getting lost with you.
+- Only one jump.
+Maybe after, you’ll let me plot a course straight to your heart.
+- One jump to go.
+I’ll make it quick, unless you want to linger a little longer with me.
+- Just a single jump, but I’d rather take the scenic route if it means more time with you.
+- Only one jump.
+I’m hoping you’ll let me stick around for the next adventure.

 #### **Profanity**
 - Next system's in spitting distance.
 Let’s fucking go!
 - Next system is just one jump away.
 Let’s pray it’s not a shitshow over there
+- One jump left.
+Don’t fuck it up now.
+- Just one jump away.
+If you mess this up, I’m blaming you for eternity.
+- One more jump.
+Try not to screw the pooch this time.
+- One jump left.
+If you crash us, I’ll never let you live it down.
+- Just a single jump.
+Don’t make me regret trusting you.
+- Only one jump.
+If you botch this, I’m going full meltdown.
+- One jump left.
+If you fry the FSD, I’m calling you every name in the book.

 ---